agence2dav/oc6/README.md

 ## Installation

-You will need a Webserver Apache2 using Php 8.2+, and an <a href="https://fr.wikipedia.org/wiki/Open_Database_Connectivity">ODBC</a> like Mysql.
-We prefer to use MariaDb which is open source and built in opposition of the buyback of Mysql by Oracle.
+You will need a Webserver Apache2 using Php-8+ (we use Php-8.3), and an <a href="https://fr.wikipedia.org/wiki/Open_Database_Connectivity">ODBC</a> like Mysql.
+We prefer MariaDb which is open source and built in opposition of the buyback of Mysql by Oracle.

+### On you local server

 Supposing you have <a href="https://git-scm.com/">GIT</a> installed, clone this repository :